7ombie/jsii/docs/untitled.md

 ## JSON Operators

-JSII provides two prefix operators for doing JSON, one named `serialize` and another named `deserialize`.
+JS2 provides two prefix operators for doing JSON, one named `serialize` and another named `deserialize`.

 The `serialize` operator compiles to `JSON.stringify`, while `deserialize` compiles to